flatsurf/flatsurf/doc/news/area2.rst

 * Deprecated ``ContourComponent::area()`` since it strangely returns 6 times the area.
 Use ``area2()`` instead.
 * Deprecated ``FlatTriangulation::area()`` since it returns twice the area.
 Use ``area2()`` instead.
 * Deprecated ``FlatTriangulationCollapsed::area()`` since it is not clear what the area of a collapsed surface would be.
 Use ``uncollapsed().area2()`` instead.
+* Deprecated ``Path::area()`` since it is not really meaningful unless the the path describes a polygon inside a face.

 **Removed:**